-The Arts Council / An Chomhairle Ealaíon is developing a new policy in the area of Arts Participation in 2021
+The Arts Council / An Chomhairle Ealaíon is developing a new policy in the area of Arts Participation

 The Arts Council understands the area of Arts Participation to include a broad range of participatory, collaborative, community and socially engaged arts practices.